The Metal Manometer

 It’s a good thing John Coltrane never got the word.

 In 1850, Bourdon started his own company to make his metal manometer, this new sort of pressure gauge.
 They immediately found a home in hundreds of steam locomotives and ships all over Europe, saving countless lives.
-His gauge also allowed engineers a way to develop a whole range of industrial machinery that operated at higher pressures.
+His gauge also allowed engineers a way to develop a whole range of industrial machinery that operated at higher pressure.
 None of this would have happened had Eugene’s employee not crushed that laundry-machine coil.

 In 1851, the French government awarded Bourdon its Chevalier de la Légion d’honneur, the highest civilian honor possible.
 He continued to make and market his metal manometer until his patent ran out in 1875.
 Many other companies jumped on the bandwagon after that, and not much has changed in the pressure-gauge’s original design since then.

 We Americans were also having many steam-boiler explosions during the time when Bourdon first came up with his metal manometer.
-Fortunately, he wasted no time in selling the U.S. patent rights to his new gauge to the American merchant, Edgard Ashcroft, and many more lives were saved.
+Fortunately, he wasted no time in selling the U.S. patent rights for his new gauge to the American merchant, Edgard Ashcroft, and many more lives were saved.
 Today, we know these as Ashcroft gauges.

 Bourdon’s story came to an end on Sept.
 29. 1884, when they laid him to rest in Paris’ famous Père Lachaise Cemetery.
 His grave is among those of many famous writers, artists and musicians.
 Here you will find the remains of Oscar Wilde, Sarah Bernhardt, Frederic Chopin, Claude Debussy, Edith Piaf, Marcel Proust and many others.
 Oh, and also Mr. Jim Morrison of The Doors fame.